microbiomedata/ReadsQC/README.md

 ## Summary

-This workflow is a replicate of the [QA protocol](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/data-preprocessing/) implemented at JGI for Illumina reads.
+This workflow is a replicate of the [QA protocol](https://archive.jgi.doe.gov/data-and-tools/software-tools/bbtools/) implemented at JGI for Illumina reads.

 This workflow utilizes the program `rqcfilter2` from BBTools to perform quality control on raw Illumina reads for **shortreads**.
-The workflow performs quality trimming, artifact removal, linker trimming, adapter trimming, and spike-in removal (using `BBDuk`), and performs human/cat/dog/mouse/microbe removal (using `BMap`).
+The workflow performs quality trimming, artifact removal, linker trimming, adapter trimming, and spike-in removal (using `BBDuk`), and performs human/cat/dog/mouse/microbe removal (using `BBMap`).

 This workflow performs quality control on long reads from PacBio.
 The workflow performs duplicate removal (using `pbmarkdup`), inverted repeat filtering (using BBTools
 `icecreamfinder.sh`), adapter trimming, and final filtering of reads with residual adapter sequences (using `bbduk`).
 The workflow is designed to handle input files in various formats, including .bam, .fq, or .fq.gz.